-Eszter Hargittai is Associate Professor of Communication Studies and
+Eszter Hargittai is Delaney Family Professor in the Communication Studies Department and Faculty Associate

 Hargittai's research focuses on the social and policy implications of